tracyjordan/tracyjordan.github.io/about.md

 ## Aroha.dev

-Aroha Dev is being created as a resource for those who want to development mobile apps, web apps, provide e-learning or offer data science to not-for-profit organisations.
+Aroha Dev is being created as a resource for those who want to develop mobile apps, web apps, provide e-learning or offer data science to not-for-profit organisations.
 This site is being started during the national lock-down for COVID-19 in Aotearoa New Zealand and it is hoped that these resources will assist teachers, trainers and other support workers who are making sure that we are all being cared for - thank you for your efforts!

 ## Noctural Works Ltd